IKIM-Essen/ClusterDocs/docs/reference/access-ssh-vscode.md

 Remove key material, usernames, local paths, and tokens before sharing a debug log with support.

-During or after migration, do not approve an unexpected SSH identity warning and do not delete host records merely to make the warning disappear.
-Close the client, run the RCC connection test and use its repair action.
-Report the generated support code if repair fails.
+Do not approve an unexpected SSH identity warning and do not delete host records merely to make the warning disappear.
+Close the client, compare the configuration and host identity with the current RCC instructions, and contact RCC support if they do not match.

 ## Use VS Code Remote SSH as the main working interface

 1. Install Visual Studio Code and Microsoft's **Remote - SSH** extension.
 2. Confirm terminal SSH works first.
-3. If RCC Connect is active, run its test and repair action before opening VS Code.
-The kit selects its dedicated SSH configuration and, where necessary, its maintained SSH executable.
-4. Open **Remote Explorer** and select the approved RCC alias from the SSH targets.
+3. Open **Remote Explorer** and select the approved RCC alias from the SSH targets.
-5. Open only the project or source directory you need.
+4. Open only the project or source directory you need.
-6. Keep data, environment, cache, and generated-result directories out of workspace-wide search.
+5. Keep data, environment, cache, and generated-result directories out of workspace-wide search.

 Use VS Code for the work it does well: